boochtek/ruby_preserves/README.md

     * Domain model classes handle business logic.
     * Repository classes handle persistence.
     * Mapper classes handle mapping database fields to object attributes.

-It's been pointed out that Preserves might not in fact even be an ORM, because it doesn't have a complete model of the relations between objects.

 Installation